What Does It Mean to Have a Shallow Vagina?

 The depth varies with each person and may be dependent on various factors such as height and build.

-While these sentiments have been echoed multiple times, experiencing pain during these activities is rarely related to vaginal length, according to Kevin Alten, M.D., an OB-GYN and associate professor at Marietta College in Ohio.
-However, factors such as some types of surgery, congenital or other underlying conditions, radiation and even menopause can all lead to a shortened vaginal canal.
+Experiencing pain during certain vaginal activities like penetration or using a tampon is rarely related to vaginal length, according to Kevin Alten, M.D., an OB-GYN and associate professor at Marietta College in Ohio.
+However, factors such as some types of surgery, congenital or other underlying conditions, radiation and even menopause can all lead to a short vaginal canal.

 Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome is a congenital condition that causes an underdeveloped or absent uterus and/or vagina.
 There are two types of MRKH syndrome.
 With type 1, your ovaries and fallopian tubes are normally functioning but you may have a blocked or missing upper vagina, uterus and cervix.
 No other organs are affected by this type.
 Women with type 2 may have a blocked or missing upper vagina, cervix and uterus, as well as issues with their fallopian tubes, ovaries, kidneys, spine or other organs.